 The best things in life are rarely free, and Fitness+ is no exception - Apple's got a premium service on its hands, here.
 Its standard pricing is $9.99 or £9.99 each month, although you can take out an annual membership for $79.99 or £79.99.

-All new Apple Watch purchases from December 2020 on come with a three-month trial of Fitness+, letting you sample the service with your new wearable.
+All-new Apple Watch purchases from December 2020 onward come with a three-month trial of Fitness+, letting you sample the service with your new wearable.
 Current Apple Watch owners can try for a month before the monthly/yearly subscription kicks in.